aws-samples/amazon-sagemaker-gluonts-entrypoint/README.md

     a dependency that the entrypoint train script declares in its `requirements.txt`

-- at the end of training, the train script performs backtesting on a test split.
+- At the end of training, the train script performs backtesting on a test split.
 Then, the script outputs to files the backtest performance metrics, the forecasts resulted from test split, and backtest plots of all timeseries as montages and individual plots.